richard9106/MindWell-project-4/README.md

 ### Java Scrpit

-- As a css interactive leng to created the game area, animations and control the score games.
+- As a css interactive language.

+### Python - Django

+- As a framework and backend

+### PostgredSQL - Elephant SQL

+- As a DDBB

 ### Font Awesome